 A recent outbreak of fungal meningitis has impacted individuals across 23 states.
 Currently, the Centers for Disease Control and Prevention (CDC) have reported 170 cases of fungal meningitis, including 14 fatalities.
 According to the CDC, the fungal meningitis outbreak was caused by contaminated steroid injections manufactured by the New England Compounding Center (NECC).

 Approximately 17,700 single-dose vials of the steroid were distributed to 76 clinics in 23 states.
 NECC has initiated a recall of the steroid vials, as well as all other products that were manufactured and distributed from their Framingham, Massachusetts facility.
 Roughly 14,000 people were exposed to the contaminated steroid prior to the recall.

-The Norfolk pharmaceutical injury lawyers at Kalfus & Nachman PC are currently investigating cases for damages sustained after taking the contaminated steroid injection.
+The Virginia pharmaceutical injury lawyers at Kalfus & Nachman PC are currently investigating cases for damages sustained after taking the contaminated steroid injection.
 If you or a loved one has developed meningitis after receiving one of these injections, our attorneys can help you receive the compensation you deserve.

 Please call (855) 880-8163 today to schedule a consultation at one of our Virginia offices.

 Virginia Facilities That Received the Contaminated NECC Steroid Vials